 There are lots of different ways to interpret princess party ideas for a kid's birthday or tea party, from traditional Disney characters such as Cinderella, Princess Jasmine from Aladdin, or Princess Tiana from The Princess and the Frog to more comical ones such as Princess Fiona from Shrek.
+Not to mention probably the most popular, Anna and Elsa from Frozen.
 Regardless of which type of princess is your child's favorite, there are lots of imagery that is common to all princesses.

 So, below are lots of universal princess party ideas, which you can always tailor to a particular Disney character if you wish.
 Personally, I always think it's better to create your own individual princess party theme rather than rely too heavily on Disney-branded merchandise—a few little touches are fine, but you don't want your birthday / tea party to look like an advertisement for a film.